Endocrine Connections

 Endocrine Connections is a society-owned, monthly peer-reviewed open-access scientific journal.
 It covers endocrinology with a focus on basic, clinical, and translational research and reviews in all areas of endocrinology, including papers that deal with non-classical tissues as source or targets of hormones and papers that have relevance to endocrine-related and intersecting disciplines and the wider biomedical community.
 It is jointly owned by the European Society of Endocrinology and the Society for Endocrinology.
-The editor-in-chief is Adrian Clark (St George's University of London), who succeeded Josef Köhrle in 2021.
 According to the Journal Citation Reports, the journal has a 2022 impact factor of 2.9.
 The journal has been published by Bioscientifica since 2012.

 History

 The journal was established in June 2012 as a joint venture between the European Society of Endocrinology and the Society for Endocrinology, to be published by Bioscientifica and to service the endocrine community as one of the first fully open-access endocrine journals.

 The founding editor-in-chief was Jens Sandahl Christiansen (Aarhus University).

-The current editor-in-chief is Adrian Clark.
+As of 2024, the current editor-in-chief is Syed Faisal Ahmed.